VishalGithub11/VishalGithub11/README.md

 I'm Vishal, and I really enjoyed learning my first language JAVASCRIPT.
 I'm working on REACT.JS as a library to create projects.
 I have already created several projects using react on my own and many more to come.
 You can check it out in my repositories and do star my repo if you find any projects interesting, at least your star could make someone's day .

-Skills: REACT / JS / HTML / CSS / SASS / NODE / MONGODB/ EXPRESS
+Skills: REACT / JAVASCRIPT / HTML / CSS / SASS / NODE / MONGODB/ EXPRESS

 - 🌱 I’m currently learning react.js and looking forward to start react.native
 - 💬 Ask me about Documentations or any tech-related queries in JS